junxit/us-congress-bills-113/metadata.md

 - 2013-07-30 — Mr. Runyan moved to suspend the rules and pass the bill, as amended.
 - 2013-07-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5148)
 - 2013-07-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5148)
+- 2013-07-31 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.